sblisesivdin/gpaw-tools/installation/ubuntu.md

     export PATH=/home/YOURUSERNAME/.local/bin:$PATH

-After editing ~/.bashrc file quit the current shell session and start a new one (or you can use `source ~/.bashrc` command).
+After editing the ~/.bashrc file, quit the current shell session and start a new one (or you can use the `source ~/.bashrc` command).
 Then continue,

     sudo apt install python3-dev libopenblas-dev libxc-dev libscalapack-mpi-dev libfftw3-dev